DasJennir/neted_main/themes/hugo-theme-air/content/posts/layer_four_osi.md

 **~~Hardware:~~**

-This layer doesn't really have any hardware, bacause its only purpose is mainly focused about two protocols which will be discuss next.
+This layer doesn't really have any hardware, because its only purpose is mainly managing protocols.

 **Protocols:**